ZacharyRSmith/your_local_location_caterer/README.md

 It also lists previously saved locations.

+NOTE WELL: This uses a development/testing registration with the Google Maps Geocoding API.
+This app is not production-ready.
+[See more here](https://developers.google.com/maps/documentation/geocoding/get-api-key).

 ## License

 All source code is available jointly under the MIT License and the Beerware License.